Substances | 6 min read

 Psilocybin’s Legal Complexities

-Or, for instance, if you live in Oakland, California, which has decriminalized psilocybin but travel to Sacramento, California, and you may run afoul of local authorities.
+For instance, if you live in Oakland, California, which has decriminalized psilocybin, but travel to Sacramento, California, you may still encounter issues with local authorities.
 You could be prosecuted under mandatory sentencing guidelines because it’s still on the state books.

 How Does a Mushroom Grow?

 All mushrooms, including psilocybes, are fungi.
-Fungi help break down organic matter in nature.
-They prefer fallen trees or anything with excess carbon.
+Fungi play a crucial role in breaking down organic matter in nature.
+They prefer fallen trees or any other material with a high carbon content.
 Fungi can also include yeasts, mildew, and mold, but the focus of this article is mushrooms.

 Underneath the fruiting body of the mushroom is the mycelium.
 These gather the necessary materials to make the fruiting body.
 The fruiting body exists mainly to disperse spores.
 Spores get launched into the air and carried by the wind to a new colonizing location.